nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods

 The correction $p_j$ is typically determined via the associated projected problem

-where $V_j=[v_0,v_1,\dots,v_j]\in\RR^{n \times j+1}$ is an orthonormal basis for $K_{j+1}(A,r_0)$ \cite{Saad2003}.
-Prominent examples of this class of methods include the MINimum RESidual method (MINRES,\cite{PaiS1975}) for symmetric matrices $A=A^T\in\RR^{n \times n}$ and the Generalized Minimum RESidual method (GMRES,\cite{SaaS1986}) for general matrices.
-A second class of Krylov subspace methods comprises variational iterative approaches derived from the Conjugate Gradient (CG) algorithm~\cite{HesS1952}, including the (Generalized) Conjugate Residual ((G)CR) method~\cite{EisES1983,Stiefel1955} and Orthomin($k$) \cite{Vinsome1976}.
+where $V_j=[v_0,v_1,\dots,v_j]\in\RR^{n,(j+1)}$ is an orthonormal basis for $K_{j+1}(A,r_0)$ \cite{Saad2003}.
+Prominent examples are MINRES~\cite{PaiS1975} for symmetric and GMRES~\cite{SaaS1986} for general matrices.
+A second class of Krylov subspace methods comprises variational iterative approaches derived from {CG}~\cite{HesS1952}, including GCR~\cite{EisES1983,Stiefel1955} and Orthomin($k$) \cite{Vinsome1976}.
 The two mentioned classes of methods fall within the general framework of (Truncated) Petrov Galerkin Krylov ((T)PGK) methods, where well-known equivalences hold in exact arithmetic, such as the equivalence of GMRES and GCR, and of Orthomin with truncated GCR \cite{SaaS1985}.
-Moreover, GMRES has been shown~\cite{Vuik1992} to be closely related to the rank-one acceleration method of Eirola-Nevanlinna \cite{EirN1989}, and together with GCR, both can be interpreted as Broyden-type methods when applied to linear problems~\cite{YanG1995}.
-See \autoref{sec:inexactnewton} for a brief introduction to Broyden-type methods.
+Moreover, GMRES is connected to rank-one acceleration~\cite{EirN1989} and can be viewed as a Broyden-type scheme~\cite{YanG1995}.
 Preconditioning plays a crucial role in enhancing the efficiency of Krylov subspace methods.
 While constant preconditioners based on incomplete factorizations are commonly used~\cite[\S 10]{Saad2003}, variable preconditioners offer an adaptive and flexible alternative that can be adjusted dynamically during the iteration.
-For instance, a few iterations of an appropriate solver can serve as a preconditioner~\cite[\S 10.2]{Saad2003}, or one may employ an iteratively refined matrix~\cite{YanG1995}.
-This concept led to the development of Flexible GMRES \cite{Saad1993}.
-Around the same time, the recursive GMRES algorithm (GMRESR) \cite{Van1994} was introduced as a nested variant of GCR using a Krylov subspace method as a variable preconditioner.
-Subsequent extensions incorporated inner orthogonalization (GCRO) \cite{DeS1996} and optimal truncation (GCROT) \cite{Des1999}.
-Related nested approaches, such as Loose GMRES (LGMRES) \cite{Baker2005} and flexible versions of GCRO and LGMRES \cite{HicZ2010}, were later proposed to further enhance convergence.
-The key algorithms are summarized in \Cref{sec:nlKrylov} before extending them to the nonlinear case.
-With modern applications often involving the solution of linear systems with multiple right-hand sides, i.e.,
+Examples include Flexible GMRES~\cite{Saad1993}, GMRESR~\cite{Van1994}, GCRO/GCROT~\cite{DeS1996,Des1999}, and LGMRES~\cite{Baker2005,HicZ2010}. \\ Modern applications often require solving linear systems with multiple right-hand sides, i.e.,